dojo/docs/dojox/drawing.rst

 * Data Structures

  Each Stencil has its own data and point structure.
-Either *data* or *points*, but not both, can be used when programatically inserting Stencils or importing data as shown below.
+Either *data* or *points*, but not both, can be used when programmatically inserting Stencils or importing data as shown below.
 Data structures are loosely modeled on those from DojoX GFX. *data* shows the object properties, and *points* shows which array slot corresponds to which point on the stencil.
 Unless noted, all arguments are numbers **without** units (such as *px*).
 A point is an object with two properties, *x* and *y*, each a number.
 The structures are as follows:

 	* ellipse
 		data: